halcyanage/SeatPlanner/README.md

 # SeatPlanner
-Starter Code for mobile app
+Starter Code for seat planner mobile app

+** To be sold to DELMIA :D